mikerst/mikethomas.design/src/work/fluid-credit-card-journey.md

     <figcaption>Not exhaustive, but useful.
 Early mapping excercise highlighting a few gaps/areas needing greater scrutiny.</figcaption>
 </figure>

-The journey we were creating was fairly simple. and something we were highly familiar with from previous projects, however in this instance the combined splitting of technologies and responsibilities made it worth plotting things out quickly to make sure we knew exactly what was in scope for our team, and to identify some areas we needed to question.
+The journey we were creating was fairly simple, and something we were highly familiar with from previous projects, however in this instance the combined splitting of technologies and responsibilities made it worth plotting things out quickly to make sure we knew exactly what was in scope for our team, and to identify some areas we needed to question.
 This helped the team identify application views we might need to cater for, or prompt NewDay to tackle.

 ### Quickly creating a usable styleguide